vrothenberg/CrewKB/memory-bank/techContext.md

 1. **Large Language Models (LLMs)**: The underlying AI models that power the agents, accessed through various providers.

-2. **OpenAI API**: Used for accessing GPT models for content generation and analysis.
+2. **Google Gemini API**: Used for accessing Gemini models for content generation and analysis, particularly Gemini 2.0 Flash for its balance of quality and efficiency.

 3. **Embeddings**: Vector representations of text used for semantic search and similarity comparisons.